Who We Are

 -

-The Assistant Production Manager supports the organizational and onsite operational functions of the Public Programs team, ensuring efficiency and consistency in implementing department processes, onsite tasks, and communication.
-This role also provides logistical support for all internal and external events with various complexities.
+The Production Assistant supports the onsite operational functions of the Public Programs team, ensuring efficiency and consistency in implementing department processes, onsite tasks, and communication.
+This role provides logistical support for all internal and external events with various complexities.

 -